arogozhnikov/python3_with_pleasure/README.md

 ## Matrix multiplication with @

-Let's implement one of the simplest ML models &mdash; a linear regression with l2 regularization:
+Let's implement one of the simplest ML models &mdash; a linear regression with l2 regularization (a.k.a. ridge regression):

 ```python
 # l2-regularized linear regression: || AX - b ||^2 + alpha * ||x||^2 -> min